 - Belgian Warmblood

-What makes them the best jump horses are their powerful legs and lean muscles which enable them to jump over obstacles easily and effectively.
-If you’re wondering just how much power horses have, check out this article..
+What makes them the best jump horses are their powerful legs and lean muscles, enabling them to jump over obstacles easily and effectively.
+(See our guide on horse power to determine how much power horses have).
 Although some of them have other distinctive qualities, all jumping horses have their pros and cons in the jumping arena.
 Most of these horses are produced by crossbreeding in order to develop horses with superior powers and abilities than other horses.